HP Compaq tc1100: Design

-The TC1100 has a 10.4 inch LCD display and pressure-sensitive pen that shares the same basic design as its predecessor, the TC1000.
+The TC1100 has a 10.4 inch LCD and pressure-sensitive pen that shares the same basic design as its predecessor, the TC1000.
 It has a design often referred to as a hybrid tablet, as it has the properties of both a convertible and slate tablet.
 All the necessary hardware components are stored within the casing of the display and digitizer.
 This allows it to work with or without a keyboard attached.
 With the keyboard attached, it can be used as a laptop, with the display rising by an adjustable hinge behind the keyboard.
 By rotating the display, the keyboard can fold inside the unit; or the keyboard can be removed entirely.
 Either method lets the user write on the screen easily, using a virtual keyboard or handwriting-recognition application for occasional character entry.
 This versatility gave the product a loyal following when there were no similar designs on the market.

 HP also made an optional docking station, which connected to the port on the bottom of the tablet, which allowed the user to easily connect their tablet to charge, while also offering a VGA output, an Ethernet jack, audio input and output jacks, 4 USB 2.0 ports and a laptop-style CD/DVD drive.
 All of the ports, excluding the USB ports, are shared with the ones on the tablet, the audio ports having priority over the ones on the right side of the tablet.